RyanLua/Satchel/README.md

 | TextStrokeTransparency: [`number`](https://create.roblox.com/docs/scripting/luau/numbers) | Determines the transparency of the text stroke of text in default chat window and slots. | 0.5 |

 ### Methods

+Satchel offers access to some of its internal methods and events for scripting purposes.
+Below see a table with all the methods available.

 | IsOpened(): [`boolean`](https://create.roblox.com/docs/scripting/luau/booleans) |
 | :--- |